harshdeep-005/git-uploads/README.md

 1.It scrapes the news website for the articles.In this Django project, we are scraping a website 'www.theonion.com'<br>
 (We have scraped news articles from 'latest' section of 'www.theonion.com' for demonstration)<br>
 2.Then it stores the article’s images, links, and title.<br>
 3.The stored objects in the database are served to the client.
-The client gets information in a nice template by clicking the 'Load news' button and select the different options available to you.The options are: Latest,Entertainment,Sports,Politics,Opinion,Breaking-News<br>
+The client gets information in a nice template by clicking the 'Load news' button and select the different options available to you.The options are: India, Business, Sports, Politics, Education<br>

         ----------------------------------------------------------------------------------------
 ### Screenshots ###